learninguser/notes/Day58.md

 ### Catalogue

 - As we don't need to expose the catalogue port to external users, we can use **ClusterIP** service
+- When using Docker with K8s, we should avoid storing variables as environment variables at the docker image layer
-- We can define the environemnt variables using the **ConfigMap**, therefore removing it from the Dockerfile
+- Rather, we can define these environment variables using **ConfigMap**, therefore removing it from the Dockerfile
+- Whenever there is a change in the application code, only then we should go for CICD process
+- Therefore, we should maintain the configuration information outside the application code

   `catalogue/manifest.yaml`